Mental Health Awareness Month and About Me

 I have not helped others as I planned too.
 I was relatively healthy during the pandemic but like everyone else had anxiety and trauma.

-I still feel the same way that ‘what if’ mentalities are counter productive for people with mental illness.
-Also I’m lucky my schizoaffective disorder is manageable with the right meds and a healthy lifestyle.
+I still feel the same way that ‘what if’ mentalities are counterproductive for people with mental illness.
+Also, I’m lucky my schizoaffective disorder is manageable with the right meds and a healthy lifestyle.

 5. Lastly, I encounter people with mental health problems on the streets and at work without being able to help them.
 People need family support or at least a network to help cope.
 It’s a problem larger than myself, having a month highlighting this can at least get people thinking.